US unemployment claims fall to 12-week low

 The number of Americans seeking unemployment benefits dipped to a 12-week low at the start of February, a sign of a stable job market for U.S. workers.

-The Labor Department says claims for jobless aid fell 12,000 last week to a seasonally adjusted 234,000, the best reading since this past November.
+THE NUMBERS: Claims for jobless aid fell 12,000 last week to a seasonally adjusted 234,000, the best reading since this past November, the Labor Department said Thursday.
 The less-volatile four-week average decline 3,750 to 244,250, which was the lowest average since November 1973.

 Fewer Americans are seeking and collecting jobless benefits.
 The number of people receiving benefits has fallen 7 percent over the past 12 months to 2.08 million.